strontic/strontic.github.io/xcyclopedia/library/wkssvc.dll-5ADCB62320EEAAC526F8E464BEAC3D17.md

 ## Possible Misuse

 *The following table contains possible examples of `wkssvc.dll` being misused.
-While `wkssvc.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `wkssvc.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --